tcrosen/twitter-bootstrap-typeahead/README.md

 **itemSelected**<br />
 Default: *function (item, val, text) {}*<br />
-Description: The callback function that is invoked when an item is chosen.<br />
+Description: The callback function that is invoked when an item is chosen.
-Params: <br />
+Params:

 + the HTML element that was selected